dotnet/runtime/docs/pr-guide.md

     * Add a comment `/azp run runtime`
     * Or, click on "re-run all checks" in the GitHub Checks tab
     * Or, simply close and reopen the PR.
 * If you have established that it is an unrelated failure, please ensure we have an active issue for it.
-See the (unrelated failure)[#unrelated-failure] section below.
+See the [unrelated failure](#unrelated-failure) section below.
 * Whoever merges the PR should be satisfied that the failure is unrelated, is not introduced by the change, and that we are appropriately tracking it.

 ### Option 3: The state of the master branch HEAD is bad.